A Score that Really Matters: Your Credit Score

-The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written more on FICO here.
+The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (very high risk) to 850 (low risk).
+We've written more about FICO here.

-Your credit score comes from your repayment history.
-They never take into account your income, savings, amount of down payment, or personal factors like sex race, national origin or marital status.
+Credit scores only consider the information contained in your credit reports.
+They don't take into account your income, savings, down payment amount, or personal factors like sex race, nationality or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other demographic factors.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was envisioned as a way to take into account solely what was relevant to a borrower's likelihood to repay a loan.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
-Your score reflects the good and the bad in your credit history.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
+Your score reflects the good and the bad of your credit history.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.